 Data masking is a subset of data access control that takes existing data and creates a fake (but convincing) alternate version of it.
 This is done by changing the sensitive values in a data set.
 The new “masked” versions of the data are difficult to reverse-engineer and re-identify data subjects in the event of a breach.

-Data masking techniques can take a few distinct forms:
+The relevant types of data masking can take a few distinct forms:

 Static Data Masking